pjover/hobbit/README.md

 Hobbit will run inside a Kubernetes cluster, alongside with a MongoDB database and Mongo express database administrator.

+### Local app

+But also you can run as standard java application, and will connect to MongoDB on localhost:27017

+Set program arguments to: `--spring.profiles.active=local`

 ### App docker image

 - Build the image with JIB: `.\gradlew jibDockerBuild`